mrostron/mr-stats/README.md

 # mr-stats
-fast, simple collection and charting of linux system stats data
+fast, simple collection and charting of linux system stats data. this repo is oriented towards a GreenplumDB or HAWQ MPP cluster.